OKX Refutes Justin Sun’s Allegations of Ignored Freeze Request

 Tron’s official X account was compromised on May 2, during which an unauthorized actor posted a fraudulent contract address, sent direct messages, and followed unfamiliar accounts not associated with the platform.

-“Even after the perpetrator was logged out and our access restored, they continued contacting others, offering posts from our main account in exchange for payment,” Tron wrote in an X post informing users of the breach.
+“Even after the perpetrator was logged out and our access restored, they continued contacting others, offering posts from оur main account in exchange for payment,” Tron wrote in an X post informing users of the breach.
 “We are actively investigating the incident and are already in communication with law enforcement to bring swift action against those responsible,” the platform added.

 Read More

 Michaela has no crypto positions and does not hold any crypto assets.
 This article is provided for informational purposes only and should not be construed as financial advice.
-The Shib Magazine and The Shib Daily are the official media and publications of the Shiba Inu cryptocurrency project.
-Readers are encouraged to conduct their own research and consult with a qualified financial adviser before making any investment decisions.
+The Shib Daily is the official publication of the Shiba Inu cryptocurrency project.
+Readers are encouraged to conduct their оwn research and consult with a qualified financial adviser before making any investment decisions.